KevinJia1212/MOTS_Tools/README.md

 Edit the image sequence path and the corresponding annotation path at __main__ function, and the __init__ function of the class Data_Viewer provides 4 options for users to set whether you want to save the image video or annotation video.

 Then you can just run the command with Python3.
-Moreover, your Python should contain OpenCV module.
+Moreover, your Python should have OpenCV module.